Abiva's Day

 “Yes, Mistress.
 I need to be more careful about running in the courtyard.”

-Maevin's head shot up, the fury returning because of the planned lie.
+Maevin's head shot up, fury returning because of the planned lie.

 “Abiva!”

 The two women kept eye contact before Maevin went back to her paperwork.
-Exiting the room, Abiva leaned across the wall clutchering her wrist and sighing with pained relief.
+Exiting the room, Abiva leaned against the wall, clutching her wrist and sighing with pained relief.
 She had survived.
 It could have been so much worse.
 The lines she crossed could have had her stripped of every right and privilege for such a statement.
 But Abiva had fixed it.

 The Mistress still trusted her.